gousiosg/homepage/research.md

 ##Grants Obtained
 I have written the following research proposals which led to funding for me or for the institution I was working for at the time.
-I have also authored and co-authored several other proposals, albeit not as lucky ones :-)
+I have also authored and co-authored several other proposals, obviously not as lucky ones :-)

 SEFUNC
 : Software Engineering Properties of Functionally Enabled